DevNambi/sql-server-regex/README.md

 # Installation

-You can install sql-server-regex on most versions of SQL Server:
+You can install sql-server-regex on most versions of SQL Server.
+This works the same for virtual machines or cloud VMs.

 * [SQL Server 2016](/install/sql-2016.md)
 * [SQL Server 2014](/install/sql-2014.md)